MicrosoftDocs/cpp-docs.it-it/docs/cppcx/platform-string-class.md

 ### <a name="return-value"></a>Valore restituito

-Oggetto `String` oggetto il cui valore è lo stesso della stringa corrente.
+Oggetto `String` il cui valore è uguale a quello della stringa corrente.

 ## <a name="see-also"></a>Vedere anche